reproducible-reporting/stepup-reprep/docs/advanced_topics/sync_zenodo.md

     Save the token immediately, as it cannot be retrieved later.

 - `metadata`:
-  A section with metadat fields to describe the dataset on Zenodo.
+  A section with metadata fields to describe the dataset on Zenodo.

     - `title`:
       A short description of the dataset.